isabelc/wp-family-tree-renewed/readme.txt

 = 1.0.6-mod-10 =

 * Release date: April 13, 2015
-* New - Family tree diagrams can now be dragged on touch/mobile devices.
+* New - Family tree diagrams can now be dragged on touch or mobile devices.
 * New - Mobile repsonsive styles for family bio data on family member pages and family directory list.
 * Tweak - Use wp_enqueue_scripts to load scripts and styles.